 In 1965, Cowan, Atluri, and Libby suggested that the Tunguska event was caused by the annihilation of a chunk of antimatter falling from space.
 However, as with the other hypotheses described in this section, this does not account for the mineral debris left in the area of the explosion.
 Furthermore, there is no astronomical evidence for the existence of such chunks of antimatter in our region of the universe.
 If such objects existed, they should be constantly producing energetic gamma rays due to annihilation against the interstellar medium, but such gamma rays have not been observed.

 Tunguska Event Wikipedia

-UFO aficionados have long claimed that the Tunguska event is the result of an exploding alien spaceship or even an alien weapon going off to "save the Earth from an imminent threat".
+UFO researchers have long claimed that the Tunguska event is the result of an exploding alien spaceship or even an alien weapon going off to save the Earth from an imminent threat.
 This hypothesis appears to originate from a science fiction story penned by Soviet engineer Alexander Kazantsev in 1946, in which a nuclear-powered Martian spaceship, seeking fresh water from Lake Baikal, blew up in mid-air.
 This story was inspired by Kazantsev's visit to Hiroshima in late 1945.

 Many events in Kazantsev's tale were subsequently confused with the actual occurrences at Tunguska.
 The nuclear-powered UFO hypothesis was adopted by TV drama critics Thomas Atkins and John Baxter in their book The Fire Came By (1976).
 The 1998 television series The Secret KGB UFO Files (Phenomenon: The Lost Archives), broadcast on Turner Network Television, referred to the Tunguska event as "the Russian Roswell" and claimed that crashed UFO debris had been recovered from the site.